Isogeometric FEM-BEM coupled structural-acoustic analysis of shells using subdivision surfaces: Loop Subdivision Surfaces

 where $n_v$ are the number of vertices in the patch containing triangle $e$ and its neighbouring triangles (which share a vertex with $e$) and $\vec P_a$ are the coordinates of the vertices on the coarse control mesh.
 There is no closed-form expression for $N_a (\boldsymbol \xi) $ available, only an algorithm for evaluating it for almost any given $\boldsymbol \xi $.
 See~\cite{cirakortiz2000} for details.
 It is clear that on regular patches $N_a \equiv B_a$ so that in the following basis functions are always denoted with $N_a$.

-The interpolation equations \eqref{eq:boxSpline_physicalcoord} and \eqref{eq:loopSpline_physicalcoord} can be adapted to provide interpolation of analysis fields such as displacements in thin shells and pressure in the Helmholtz equation.
+The interpolation equations \eqref{eq:boxSpline_physicalcoord} and \eqref{eq:loopSpline_physicalcoord} can be adapted to provide a discretisation of analysis fields such as displacements in thin-shells and pressure in the Helmholtz equation.
 The use of a common high-order basis for geometry and analysis makes such an approach inherently isogeometric.
 It should also be noted that in comparison to traditional finite element interpolations the present Loop subdivision surfaces offer the advantage of providing unique normals and normal derivatives at vertices which both simplifies implementation and allows for superior accuracy.